Patrick J. Kenny

 In my presentations, I used a slide with a side by side comparison of mental illness and brain cancer.
 One day, my wife Eileen, who was always by my side, encouraging me to share Sean’s message, without any significant symptoms or warning, was diagnosed with glioblastoma, an incurable brain cancer.
 I’m a big believer in signs, and both my wife and I wondered, did we somehow know what was about to strike our family when we choose, of all illnesses, brain cancer as the comparison?

 Before my wife passed and joined our son Sean in heaven, she made me promise to continue to spread Sean’s message that mental illness is a physical illness and to write a book.
-I’ve honored both of these promises with the same passion Sean and Eileen lived their lives.
+I’ve honored both of these promises and intend to continue to do so with the same passion Sean and Eileen lived their lives.

 Patrick J. Kenny